-Hayleigh has undertaken teaching and training for non-lawyers, creatives and industry executives across the UK and the Netherlands.
+Hayleigh provides teaching and training for a range of different audiences from individual creators and creative industry executives to government officials across the UK and internationally.
 She is recognised for her ability to explain complex legal principles in a simple way that is easy to understand.

-Hayleigh has been providing consultancy creatives and companies with consultancy for a number of years.
-She has provided guidance, drafted contracts, agreements, and pre-action letters.
+Hayleigh has been providing consultancy to the creative industry for a number of years, including legal guidance, drafting contracts, agreements and letters, undertaking IP audits, designing and implementing IP strategies.
 She is recognised for her personal and friendly approach as well as her broad depth of knowledge and understanding of the law, particularly within the context of the creative industry.

 Hayleigh has conducted legal research in a number of different capacities, including policy informing projects, research for published editions, studies for companies, organisations and individuals.
-She has demonstrated her skills of thorough exploration, systematic investigation and detailed analysis.
+She has demonstrated her skills of thorough exploration, systematic investigation and detailed analysis with pracitcal implications.

 More on Hayleigh here.